Senior-superdev/portfolio/README.md

-# Daniel Goleman – Senior Full Stack Developer Portfolio ✨
+# Artemiev Bohdan – Senior Full Stack Developer Portfolio ✨

 This is a fully responsive and modern personal portfolio website built with HTML, CSS, and JavaScript, React Native and node.js.
-It’s designed to showcase projects, skills, and experience for a full-stack developer based in Singapore.
+It’s designed to showcase projects, skills, and experience for a full-stack developer based in Ukraine.

 ## 🚀 Features